treehouses/cli/README.md

 bluetooth [on|off|pause|restart|button]   switches bluetooth from regular to hotspot mode and shows id or MAC address
           [mac|id|status|log]
-ap <local|internet> <ESSID> [password]    creates a mobile ap, which has two modes: local (no eth0 bridging), internet (eth0 bridging) aphidden <local|internet> <ESSID>         creates a hidden mobile ap, with or without internet access
+ap <local|internet> <ESSID> [password]    creates a mobile ap, which has two modes: local (no eth0 bridging), internet (eth0 bridging) aphidden <local|internet> <ESSID>         creates a hidden mobile ap with or without internet access
          [password]
 apchannel [channel]                       sets or prints the current ap channel timezone <timezone>                       sets the timezone of the system